Configuring MS Exchange Server 2013/2016 Unified Messaging with 3CX Phone System

 This article describes how to setup Microsoft Exchange 2013 SP1 server as a Unified Messaging Server and then configure 3CX Phone System for voicemail and auto attendants.
 If you decide to use Exchange’s Unified Messaging with 3CX Phone System, all you need to do is use the voicemail in MS Exchange.
 The auto attendants in Microsoft Exchange and 3CX Digital Receptionists can run side by side.

-This guide is for 3CX Phone System version 11.0 and above.
+This guide is for 3CX Phone System version 15.0 and above.
 Please make sure to not install 3CX Phone System on the same machine as the MS Exchange Server.
-Exchange integration is not available in the free version of 3CX Phone System.
+Exchange integration is available in the Professional and Enterprise version of 3CX Phone System.

 Important Note: Office 365 Exchange cannot be used and is not supported.
 Only On-Premise installations of Exchange Servers are supported.